Heart failure | Manawa ngoikore

 Treatment for advanced heart failure

 Although treatment can help to control symptoms, heart failure can get worse over time, becoming more severe and getting to a point where treatment isn't that effective any more.
-If that occurs, your daily life can start to be affected.
-Read below about advanced heart failure.
+Read more about advanced heart failure.

-Managing heart failure well needs the input of your GP, who knows about your other health issues that may affect your heart failure.
+Managing heart failure well needs the input of your healthcare provider who knows about your other health issues that may affect your heart failure.
 Other healthcare team members that may be involved in your care include a heart specialist, heart failure nurse, dietitian and pharmacist.
-Involve your family/whānau in your decision making.
+It can also help to involve your family/whānau in your decision making.

 There are also things you can do yourself to monitor and improve your symptoms.
-On this section you can find out about them
+In this section you can find out about them

 Have a heart failure action plan